- Home

 Enhancing public cleanliness

-Singapore is known as a “Clean and Green City”, with initiatives such as the “Keep Singapore Clean” campaign, the Environmental Sanitation (ES) Regime, mandatory tray return at hawker centres, coffeeshops, and food courts, and strict enforcement on littering.
+Singapore is known as a “Clean and Green City”, with initiatives such as the “Keep Singapore Clean” campaign, the Environmental Sanitation (ES) Regime, mandatory tray return at hawker centres, coffee shops, and food courts, and strict enforcement on littering.

 In 2023, Singaporeans’ satisfaction with the cleanliness of public spaces remained high at 94%.